-After fully registering your employer account, you can respond to and review POA requests from your third-party administrators (or employer agents).
+After fully registering your employer account, you will be an Account Administrator and you can respond to and review POA requests from your third-party administrators (or employer agents).

 When an employer agent submits a POA request, we will send a notification email to the users with an Account Administrator role.
 Only those users can Accept or Decline a Pending POA request or update an Active POA.